naturalis/arise-sequencing-nanopore/README.md

 from 0-1002, 0-836, 0-922 for insect, marine and fungal datasets, respectively.

 ![](https://github.com/naturalis/arise-sequencing-nanopore/blob/main/images/Nanopore_boxplot.png)

+## consensus calling with NGSpeciesID
+Use [ngspid.sh](https://github.com/naturalis/arise-sequencing-nanopore/blob/main/scripts/ngspid.sh) within a folder of \*.fastq files to run NGSpeciesID.sh with --ont (= --k 13 --w 20) and --medaka parameters.
+[Collect_fas.sh](https://github.com/naturalis/arise-sequencing-nanopore/blob/main/scripts/collect_fas.sh) can be used subsequently to collect all output fasta files and move them to a separate folder.

 ## remarks
 By demultiplexing in a stepwise fashion (datasets -> amplicons), only the presence of index sequences is scored,